aspose-slides/Aspose.Slides-API-References/content/androidjava/english/com.aspose.slides/textinheritancelimit/_index.md

 ```

-Inherit only from TextFrameEx's style.
+Inherit only from TextFrame's style.

 ### ParagraphOnly {#ParagraphOnly}
 ```